Anicodes18/Factors-affecting-appliance-s-energy-consumption/README.md

 - Feature engineering the variable of ‘date’ proved to be valuable for the accuracy of the final model.

 ## 🛠 Tech Used
-Python, NumPy, Pandas, Matplotlib, Seaborn, Plotly
+Python, NumPy, Pandas, Matplotlib, Seaborn, Plotly, sci-kit learn

 ## 🚀 Business Impact
 This analysis can support: